amd/amd-lab-notes/profilers/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 --->
-# Introduction to Profiling Tools for AMD Hardware
+# Introduction to profiling tools for AMD Hardware

 Getting a code to be functionally correct is not always enough.
 In many industries, it is also required that applications and their complex software stack run as efficiently as possible to meet operational demands.